networknext/next/docs/deploy_to_development.md

 3. Commit this database.bin to the backend.
 It becomes active with the development backend runtime within one minute.

-Next, you must connect to your VPN to setup the relays, as they have already been configured by terraform to only allow SSH from your VPN address.

-While connected to your VPN:
+Now we need to load the relay binary to the relays and run it as a service.
+To do this, while connected to your VPN, run:

 ```console
 next setup
 ```

-The code pass over each relay defined in the postgres database, SSH's into it, downloads the relay binary and sets it up to run as a service and starts the service.
+This passes over each relay defined in the postgres database, and SSH's into it, downloading the relay binary and starting it as a service.

 ```console
 gaffer@batman next % next setup